 This is an influences infographic about one of the most important and famous bands of the nineties: Nirvana.
 Check out below a brief summary of these grunge heroes inspirations, back and forth:

 In addition to the graphic above, you can also check out our History Timeline about Nirvana here.

-Which bands and artists that influenced Nirvana?
+Which bands and artists influenced Nirvana?

-Nirvana’s immediate influences go back to the alternative scene of the late 1980s.
+Nirvana’s more direct influences go back to the alternative scene of the late 1980s.
 The first band we will mention from that strain will be Sonic Youth: they were friends, they helped Kurt Cobain and his band get their record deal and took them on tour.
 Also, it was bassist Krist Novoselic’s wish to sound like Kim Gordon’s, Thurston Moore & Co.